subzerocks/MKMEye/README.md

 3.)
 Start scanning and selling

-**Donators can request a copy of my personal pHash DB.
+**Supporters can request a copy of my personal pHash DB.

 ### Some Notes

 - I tried to only match the art and the full card image.
 From various tests I decided to go with matching the full card, it works pretty well.
 - If you need a tool to crop art from images anyways, i.e. the widly known xlhq images, it is included in this repo too.
 For the process is has not much use anymore.
 - Tool adds articles with MKM AVG prices, if you are luck, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
+- Creating the MySQL DB might take an hour or two.
+Don't be afraid if the tool is not responding, I didn't pay much attention to make it fancy task supported, but it will work.
 - Watch what you add to mkm, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.

-### And finally
+### Support & Donations

 The development of this tool cost me a lot of time recently but it was worth it to see it done now.
 If you like this tool or you are a LGS/Powerseller which wants to use it everyday, please consider a donation.

-You can donate me some bitcoin leftovers to my wallet here:

-13Jjvvnmn6t1ytbqWTZaio1zWNVWpbcEpG

-Or by me something of my amazon wishlist here:
+You can bye me something of my amazon wishlist here:

 https://www.amazon.de/registry/wishlist/PY25W6O71YIV/ref=cm_sw_em_r_mt_ws__ugkRybY0HFNYD

-*Sorry I don’t have paypal.*

 **If you are producing a commercial product and need some help with the MKM API or you want to integrate some of my code in your application, feel free to contact me.**

+### And finally some more links

 Original Magic Vision Release: https://www.reddit.com/r/magicTCG/comments/lccrx/full_source_code_of_the_mtg_card_image/